 Your book will be sent to the *primary* email address associated with your PayPal account, so if nothing happens, be sure and check that email address.

-12. I live in an exotic foreign country.
+12. I don't live in the United States.
 Can I subscribe to Emily Books?

 Yes.
 If you have a device with international wireless coverage, then you should be able to download our books.

 13. Can I give Emily Books as a gift?